 Facilities: Toilets.
 That’s it.
 There are no workstations or anything of the sort.
 But there are plenty of power sockets.

 Catering: Soft drinks and a limited selection of snacks – things like fruit or nuts – are complimentary.
 In addition, full meals and alcoholic drinks are also available against payment.

 Internet: Wifi is available in the lounge.
 The password can be obtained at the bar.

 From what I understand, only members of Virgin’s frequent flyer programme have access to the lounge.
 For all other passengers, even when travelling in First Class, access to the lounge is only against payment.
 You can purchase the lounge access at the time you make your booking or later when you check-in online.
 The fee for the lounge access is USD30.

-It is hard to say really if these are USD30 well spent.
+It is hard to say if the USD30 are well spent.
 On the face of it, certainly not.
-Because the only thing this lounge has going for it is the excellent view of the two northern runways at LAX.
-On the other hand, having said that, Terminal 3 is a real stinker of a terminal.
+Because the only thing this lounge has going for it, is the excellent view of the two northern runways at LAX.
+On the other hand, having said that, Terminal 3 is a real stinker.
 The place is old and tatty.
 The floors are carpeted, which make the whole place stink like a pair of really, really old socks.
 And the waiting area is somewhat crowded.
 So considering the alternative, USD30 to access the lounge is perhaps not such a bad deal after all.

 Priority Boarding: The first boarding call is for First Class passengers.
-What always strikes me in the US is how well trained the passengers are.
-The call for First Class is made and literally nobody moves until those passengers have passed the gate and the gate agent invites everybody else to board.
+What always strikes me in the US, is how well trained the passengers are.
+The call for First Class is made and literally nobody moves until the passengers concerned have passed the gate and the gate agent invites everybody else to board.
 If that were Europe, everyone would be pushing their way to the front of the line before the gate agent even manages to finish the announcement.